Compare Azure Government and global Azure

 In general, service availability in Azure Government implies that all corresponding service features are available to customers.
 Variations to this approach and other applicable limitations are tracked and explained in the sections below based on the main service categories outlined in the online directory of Azure services.
 Additional considerations for service deployment and usage in Azure Government are also provided.

 AI + Machine Learning

-This section outlines variations and considerations when using Cognitive Services and the Azure Bot Service in the Azure Government environment.
+This section outlines variations and considerations when using Azure Bot Service, Azure Machine Learning, and Cognitive Services in the Azure Government environment.
 For service availability, see the products available by region dashboard.

 The following Azure Bot Service features are not currently available in Azure Government:

 - BotBuilder V3 Bot Templates

 - Skype for Business Channel